Pressure Cooker Fresh Corn Chowder made with fresh corn cut from the cob, a corn broth that’s made from the cobs, and loaded with potatoes and bacon.

 - In a small bowl, dissolve cornstarch in 2 tablespoons water.
 Select Simmer and add cornstarch mixture to the pot stirring constantly until soup thickens.

-- Stir in milk, cayenne pepper, corn kernels, diced potatoes and bacon.
+- Stir in milk, cayenne pepper, corn kernels, diced potatoes, bacon, and parsley.
 Add salt and pepper to taste.
 Heat through but do not bring to a boil.

 More pressure cooker soups you might enjoy: